dominickpastore/pymd4c/README.md

 ### Build/Install

-Build and install with `setup.py` as you would for any Python source repository.
+Build and install as you would for any Python source repository.
 Download and extract a release or clone the repository, and run the following inside:

     pip install .

+Alternatively, you can have pip fetch and build from the latest source distribution on PyPI:

+    pip install --no-binary pymd4c pymd4c

-On Windows, this assumes the MD4C library was installed at "C:/Program Files (x86)/MD4C/" (this is the default location when building MD4C from source, as described above).
+Note that on Windows, setup.py assumes the MD4C library was installed at "C:/Program Files (x86)/MD4C/" (this is the default location when building MD4C from source, as described above).
 If this is not the case, installation will fail.